Skip to content

 • epoll on Linux for efficient connection handling

-• kqueue on macOS for high-performance event notification
+• kqueue on macOS and BSD for high-performance event notification

 • Non-blocking I/O: Handles multiple concurrent connections efficiently